Most people waste time jumping between random videos, apps, and FAA documents. A clear path makes this much easier.

 These questions are specifically curated to measure your performance and bolster your confidence.

-A. FAA Part 107 Practice Test Questions Related to Regulations
+Section A. Part 107 Practice Test Questions Related to Regulations (Questions 1–13)

 1. A professional wildlife photographer operates a sUAS from a moving truck to capture aerial images of migrating birds in remote wetlands.
 The driver of the truck does not serve any crew member role in the operation.
 Is this sUAS operation in compliance with 14 CFR Part 107?